-- One chapter of a print book, or 10% of pages, whichever is greater, can be scanned and made available through Course Readings for your class to access on Moodle.
+- One chapter of a print book, or 10% of pages*, whichever is greater, can be scanned and made available through Learning Resources for your class to access on Moodle.

 - One article from a journal or more if on the same topic or for the same course of study.

 - Anthologies -a literary or dramatic anthology can be copied if the book is not more than 15 pages.
 If it is more than 15, you can use a reasonable portion (ie 1 chapter or 10%)